vinaykankipati/build-guide-216/topic/k2c-qli-build-ga/build_from_source_github.rst

          pipx ensurepath
          pipx install kas

 #.
 Optionally download the kas-container script.
 The kas package also provides a kas-container script for running kas in a container.
-If you prefer running the image builds in an isolated evironment, consider using kas-container instead.
+If you prefer running the image builds in an isolated environment, consider using kas-container instead.

    .. container:: nohighlight